NiaDavis/scripted-worksheets/js-worksheet.md

-####Name:
+####Name:Nia Davis
 ####ScriptEd
 ####Topic: JavaScript

 * Explain what a function is.
 Give an example.
+A function is a code that performs a task.
 * Explain what a parameter is.
 Give an example.
+A parameter is a variable to pass in a function.
+For example, it is part of local scope.
 * When we want to look up what a word means, we go to a dictionary.
 Similarly, when we want to look up what a standard JavaScript function does, we look at _______________.
 * In the following piece of code, what variable(s) are in scope at Point A, Point B, and Point C?